Is an MBA still relevant in today’s business world?

 Solve real-world problems

-It’s hardly surprising MBAs remain popular.
-The world’s best organisations are seeking creative thinkers, collaborators and problem solvers.
-They look for leaders with empathy and the ability to approach real-world problems using human-centred design.
+It’s hardly surprising that MBAs remain popular.
+Organisations continue to ask: are MBA graduates in demand, and the answer is a resounding yes.
+The world’s best organisations are seeking creative thinkers, collaborators, and problem solvers.
+They look for empathetic leaders who can approach real-world problems using human-centred design.

 Companies crave graduates